It Takes You Away

-"It Takes You Away" is the ninth and penultimate episode of the eleventh series of the British science fiction television programme Doctor Who.
+"It Takes You Away" is the ninth and penultimate episode of the 11th series of the British science fiction television programme Doctor Who.
 It was written by Ed Hime and directed by Jamie Childs, and was first broadcast on BBC One on 2 December 2018.

 Set in Norway in 2018, the episode involves the alien time traveller the Thirteenth Doctor (Jodie Whittaker) and her companions Graham O'Brien (Bradley Walsh), Ryan Sinclair (Tosin Cole), and Yasmin Khan (Mandip Gill) investigating the disappearance of a widower called Erik (Christian Rubeck) with the assistance of his daughter, Hanne (Ellie Wallwork).

 The episode was watched by 6.42 million viewers and received generally positive reviews from critics.